We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 11. Large pores

 If your skin is oily, you may experience large or noticeable pores.
-Using a toner with witch hazel can help temporarily shrink pore size, because witch hazel is a strong astringent that can help clean out pores.
+Using a toner with witch hazel can help reduce the appearance of pores, because witch hazel is a strong astringent that can help clean out pores:

 - 2 tbsp. witch hazel